 The conference is hosted by Tallinn University.
 Tallinn University is the youngest among all universities in Estonia.
 It was founded in 2005 as a merger of different universities and research institutions in Tallinn.
 Since then, it has been growing quickly and has now a student body of over 9,000 students (with 10% of them international), and over 900 employees, including over 400 researchers and lecturers.

-The University consists of 6 institutes, 2 regional colleges, 5 centres of excellence, 8 research centres and 13 support units.
+The University consists of 6 institutes, 1 regional college, 5 centres of excellence, 8 research centres and 13 support units.
 Academic institutes are competence centres in their specific field(s) and are active both in research and teaching.
 The five focus fields of the university are: digital technologies and media culture, educational innovation, cultural competences, healthy and sustainable lifestyle and society and open governance.